Kimoy777/adamcaudill.github.io/source/_posts/2013-03-02-evernote-doing-it-mostly-right.markdown

 **Overall**

 It seems that they have handled this responsibly as possible; this isn't the kind of event anybody is truly prepared for.
 Could it have been done better?
 Yes, in a few ways - but they could have done so much worse.

+It could be argued that in the grand scheme, [they don't care about security](http://markpercival.us/post/44391805072/evernote-doesnt-really-care-about-security) - from my experience, that's the impression I've gotten.